Cahaba, Alabama

-Cahaba, also spelled Cahawba, was the first permanent state capital of Alabama from 1820 to 1825, and the county seat of Dallas County, Alabama until 1866.
-Located at the confluence of the Alabama and Cahaba rivers, it suffered regular seasonal flooding.
+Cahaba, also spelled Cahawba, was the first permanent state capital of Alabama, United States, from 1820 to 1825.
+It was the county seat of Dallas County, Alabama until 1866.
+Located at the confluence of the Alabama and Cahaba rivers, the town endured regular seasonal flooding.

 The state legislature moved the capital to Tuscaloosa in 1826.
-After the town suffered another major flood in 1865, the state legislature moved the county seat northeast to Selma, which was better situated.
+After Cahaba suffered another major flood in 1865, the state legislature moved the county seat northeast to Selma, which was better situated.

-The former settlement became defunct after it lost the county seat, although it had been quite wealthy during the antebellum years.
-It is now a ghost town and is preserved as a state historic site, the Old Cahawba Archeological Park.
-The state and associated citizens' groups are working to develop it as a full interpretive park St. Luke's Episcopal Church was returned to Old Cahawba, and a fundraising campaign is underway for its restoration.
+The former settlement became defunct after it lost the county seat, because it lost associated businesses and jobs.
+Many of its people moved to the new county seat.
+Cahaba declined rapidly, although it had been quite wealthy during the antebellum years.

+It is now a ghost town and is preserved as a state historic site known as the Old Cahawba Archeological Park.
+The state and associated citizens' groups are working to develop it as a full interpretive park.
+St. Luke's Episcopal Church was returned to Old Cahawba, and a fundraising campaign is underway for its restoration.

 Demographics

-Cahawba was listed on the 1860-1880 U.S. Censuses.
-Although it remained incorporated until as late as 1989, it did not appear on the United States census rolls after 1880.
+Cahawba was listed on the US census rolls from 1860 to 1880.
+It remained incorporated until as late as 1989.

+Etymology

+The name Cahaba is thought to come from the Choctaw words oka, meaning 'water' and aba, meaning 'above'.